Borussia Dortmund: Reus, Haaland score but Malen must wait | DW | 16.10.2021

 Sometimes, your luck just isn't in.
 Though his team didn't require any fortune to breeze past a toothless Mainz side and go top of the league, for now at least, Donyell Malen must be starting to wonder when things will turn for him.

-But as Malen was withdrawn with 23 minutes remaining and the game won thanks to a powerful, early Marco Reus strike and a second half penalty from Erling Haaland, he had to accept an eighth Bundesliga game without opening his account.
+But — as he was withdrawn with 23 minutes remaining and the game was won thanks to a powerful, early Marco Reus strike and a second half penalty from Erling Haaland — Malen had to accept an eighth Bundesliga game without opening his account.

-But, as has often been the case this term, the 22-year-old looked threatening.
+As has often been the case this term, the 22-year-old looked threatening.
 His match, and league season so far, was probably best summed up just before the break.
-Malen picked up the ball in the left channel and immediately sent a perceptive, perfectly-weighted pass through the lines to Haaland.
+Malen picked up the ball in the left channel and immediately sent a perceptive, perfectly weighted pass through the lines to Haaland.
 The Norwegian hit the keeper with the shot before Jude Bellingham got in Malen's way as he tried to turn in the rebound and a defender cleared off the line.
 A potential assist and goal came to nothing.

 That moment demonstrates the limit of judging a player, even a forward, by goals and assists alone.